← About

 Phenology varies across the Puget Sound lowlands.
 Seattle's urban heat island runs warmer than Kent's Green River valley.
 Bellingham is 2-3 weeks behind on GDD accumulation.
 Sequim, in the Olympic rain shadow, has an entirely different moisture regime.

 To capture these differences, we track weather data from 7 stations spanning the region: Kent (primary reference), Seattle, Tacoma, Olympia, Bellingham, Sequim, and Issaquah.
-Each station has daily records from 2020 to the present, fetched from the Open-Meteo historical and forecast APIs.
-The comparison between stations IS the product: it's what lets you adjust timing recommendations to your specific location.
+Each station has daily records from 2020 to the present, fetched daily via the Open-Meteo historical and forecast APIs.
+The comparison between stations is the product: it's what lets you adjust timing recommendations to your specific location.

 For plant species with NPN observations near multiple stations, we compute station-local GDD₃₂ thresholds by cross-referencing observation dates against each station's own weather history.
 This means the bloom threshold for red flowering currant might be different for Bellingham than for Kent, reflecting real microclimate differences rather than a one-size-fits-all number.

+Over time, this creates a feedback loop.
 A species might start as "Extrapolated" with a threshold borrowed from Ohio research.
-After a season of local observations, it could move to "Regional estimate."
-With multiple years of confirmed observations matching the threshold, it earns "Local estimate."
+After local observations, it moves to "Regional estimate."
+With multiple years of confirmed observations, it earns "Local estimate."
 The system is designed to get more accurate over time, not just more populated.

 Known Limitations